Nashville Highland Rim Forest

 The Nashville Highland Rim Forest (NHRF) is an urban forest and geobiological area within the combined city-county limits of Metropolitan Nashville, Tennessee.
 The forest consists of a distinctive, nearly continuous, mature hardwood tree canopy in an area of steep to moderate slopes and rugged topography.
-It is located on a rim of hills that encircles the Central Basin in which Nashville sits.
-NHRF is situated on the eastern escarpment of a larger, multi-county expanse of elevated uplands that form the Western Highland Rim physiographic region and ecoregion.
+It is on a rim of hills that encircles the Central Basin in which Nashville sits.
+NHRF is on the eastern escarpment of a larger, multi-county expanse of elevated uplands that form the Western Highland Rim physiographic region and ecoregion.
 The NHRF covers an area of 97,000 acres.
-Four other urban forests that currently claim to be among the "world's largest" urban forests sum to a total of less than half the size of NHRF.
-Consequently, NHRF appears to be the largest urban forest within the city limits of any major city (population >500,000) in the world.
+Four other urban forests among the "world's largest" urban forests sum to a total of less than half the size of NHRF, making it one of the largest urban forests within the city limits of a major city (population >500,000).

 Geology and physiographic setting

-Nashville's urban core is located in the Central Basin.
-The western side of Nashville contains the Western Highland Rim upon which NHFR is situated.
-The Western Highland Rim (WHR) also coincides with one of the nine major ecoregions within Tennessee.
-The WHR consists of rolling terrain with plains and open hills, with elevations ranging from 400 to 1000 feet.
+Nashville's urban core is in the Central Basin.
+The western side of Nashville contains the Western Highland Rim (WHR) upon which NHFR sits.
+The WHR also coincides with one of the nine major ecoregions within Tennessee, consisting of rolling terrain with plains and open hills, with elevations ranging from 400 to 1000 feet.

 The bedrock consists mostly of chert, cherty limestone, calcareous silica stone, and shale.
 Soils here tend to be acidic and low-to-moderate in fertility.
 The more fertile, neutral soils formed on the more calcium-rich substrates.
 The steep slopes in western Nashville are especially prone to landslides.
 More than 560 landslides were mapped in Nashville following a major flood event in May 2010.
-These were located primarily within areas of NHRF.
+These were primarily within areas of NHRF.

-Delineation of Nashville's Highland Rim Forest
+Delineation

-Nashville consolidated with Davidson County to form a combined city-county Metro Nashville Government in 1962, existing not as a city or county taking over the government, but the creation of a third type of government management system, with the charter that was voted upon becoming a model for future government consolidations.
+Nashville consolidated with Davidson County to form a combined city-county Metro Nashville Government in 1962.
+The consolidation was not a city or county taking over the government, but a new government management system.
+The charter voted upon became a model for future government consolidations.
 This expanded the city limits to 526 square miles, making it one of the largest U.S. cities by area.

-Delineation of NHRF was based on the U.S. Fish and Wildlife Service's (USFWS) Southeast Conservation Blueprint (SECAS Blueprint) database, used by multiple state, federal, and private organizations to rank and identify priority areas for conservation conservation throughout the southeast U.S. The Tennessee Wildlife Resources Agency (TWRA) collaborated with The Nature Conservancy and other partners to define the most prioritized conservation areas within the State of Tennessee, including the Western Highland Rim's forests, utilizing the SECAS Blueprint database and model.
+Delineation of NHRF was based on the U.S. Fish and Wildlife Service's (USFWS) Southeast Conservation Blueprint (SECAS Blueprint) database, used by multiple state, federal, and private organizations to rank and identify priority areas for conservation throughout the southeast U.S. The Tennessee Wildlife Resources Agency (TWRA) collaborated with The Nature Conservancy and other partners to define the most prioritized conservation areas within the State of Tennessee, including the Western Highland Rim's forests, using the SECAS Blueprint database and model.
 Nashville includes a sizable portion of a large multi-county, conservation-priority area known as the Western Highland Rim Forests Conservation Opportunity Area (COA) identified by Tennessee in the TWRA 2015 State Wildlife Action Plan (SWAP).